South Korea will hold next Catholic youth festival: pope

 The country is one of Roman Catholicism’s few strongholds in Asia.

-About 11 percent of South Korea's population of around 52 million people are Catholic, a figure that has grown in recent decades.
+About 11 percent of South Korea's population of around 52 million people are Catholic, a number that has increased in recent decades.

 © 2023 AFP